Kong/developer.konghq.com/app/_how-tos/create-a-custom-webhook-slack-with-kong-gateway.md

 > **Important**:  Before you can use Event Hooks for the first time, {{site.base_gateway}} needs to be [reloaded](/how-to/restart-kong-gateway-container).

-Using the Admin API to create a new Consumer:
+Use the Admin API to create a new Consumer:

 ```sh
 curl -i -X POST http://localhost:8001/consumers \